Fiware-Community/kubernetes-in-FiwareLab/README.md

 # Limitations
 1. Ansible script would deploy bare minimum K8s.
 User can configure K8s like persistent storage etc.
-2. At least three VMs are required for K8s deployment.
+2. At least two FIWARE Lab VMs are required for K8s deployment.